numaelis/PyQtRPT/README.md

-PyQtRPT
+#PyQtRPT

-PySide QtRPT
+#PySide QtRPT

-Binding
+Binding Shiboken

-Python PySide Shiboken QtRPT
+License(GPL) compatible with QtRPT, zint

-License(GPL) compatible with QtRPT, zint or
+or

 LGPL only QtRPT.

 """"""